-Ms. Smarts cared about their self-esteem, teamwork, and potential.
+Ms. Smarts cared about her students self-esteem, teamwork, and potential.
 She wanted to give each of the students an opportunity to explore and experiment without grades or tests.
 She wanted learning to be fun, not intimidating.

 Marshall Ganz, of Harvard Kennedy School, worked with the young campaigners for Obama in his first run for the presidency.
-He explored with them three stories: the story of self, the story of us, and the story of now.
+He challenged them to explore three stories: the story of self, the story of us, and the story of now.
 This exercise prepared the recruits to go out and campaign, fully prepared to share compelling stories.

 Like the 3rd grade students, the Obama recruits had the opportunity for self-discovery and teamwork before they went to work.